Visit our Brick & Mortar

 Sun 11 AM - 4 PM

 In 2005 I started the Apparel Design Program at Seattle Central Community College.
-After a year of pre-requisites, and two grueling years of school I graduated in 2008 with a 2-year technical degree in production sewing and pattern making.
-This degree was the hardest thing I had ever earned.
-Many who entered the program dropped out.
-It was project runway for two years.
-Even our summer break was 250 hours of internship work.
+After a year of sewing pre-requisites, and two grueling years of clothing design school I graduated in 2008.
+With a 2-year technical degree I was ready to get to work.

-After college in 2008, amidst the recession, jobs were scarce in the clothing design industry.
-I knew I needed to think outside the box to find employment.
-I took a position in Arlington, at a small custom upholstery shop that specialized in hot rods & classic cars.
+After graduating in 2008, amidst the recession, jobs were scarce everywhere!
+I was lead to an upholstery position in Arlington.
+Hired on to cut & sew leather for a small custom upholstery shop.
+We specialized in hot rods & classic cars.
 I spent close to 3 years apprenticing under the WORST BOSS EVER.
-To this day I shudder at the mention of his name.
-Back then I promised myself, one day when I am the Boss I will create a work environment where people feel respected, important & part of my team—a place with leadership, not micro managers.
+Back then I promised myself, one day when I am the Boss I will create a work environment where people feel respected, important & part of my team—a place that inspired others to grow, not make them uncomfortable.
+But that was Bob.
+He had a sick humor.

-I continued fabricating full custom interiors into the spring of 2019 while simultaneously building my vintage clothing store.
-I split my time, 2 days a week on the vintage and 5 days per week on the upholstery.
-I worked long days with little time off.
-I was driven to carve out something that was mine, something I created.
-It’s taken me 20+ years to get to this point.
-No one can call me an overnight sensation, try a lifetime of achievement.
+I continued patterning, sewing & fabricating full custom interiors into the spring of 2019 while simultaneously building my vintage clothing store.
+I split my time, 2-3 days a week on the vintage and 4-5 days per week on the upholstery.
+I worked long days with very little time off for years.
+I felt hurried most days.

 By the end of 2020 my interest in hat-making had become an obsession.
-I had watched every video & read every book I could find on the hat-making process.
-I was obsessed and curious, two traits that have remained constant in my life.
-I owned a few mis matched hat-making tools but nothing really.
-I made a phone call to Wayne Wichern in Ballard, Washington and asked if he would see me as a private student.
-He said yes, and I started immediately.
-It’s been 4 years and I still see him.
+My curiosity and enjoyment had lead me to watch every video & read every book I could find on the hat-making process.
+At this point I owned a few mis matched hat-making tools and I had so many questions.
+I knew about a hat maker who offered classes in Ballard, Washington and decided to call.
+I didn’t want a weekend class, I wanted to be a private student.
+Wayne Wichern said yes, and I started immediately.

 It took us 9 grueling months of renovations to get this old building retail-ready.
-We moved our manufacturing into the back half of the building and our retail experience into the front half.
-With 16 foot ceiling, old timber beams and 12x12 foot skylights in the middle we nestled in and found the perfect fit for our vintage/western boutique.
+We moved our manufacturing into the back half and our retail experience into the front half.
+We nestled in and found the perfect fit for our vintage/western boutique.

 Throughout my childhood, I spent many afternoons going to the craft store in Maryville, buying supplies and making all sorts of things.
 At 9 years old I wanted a piñata for my birthday party.
 I can remember checking out a book from the library on Piñata making, reading it, digging through my mom’s cupboards to find flour, water & newspaper, and making that piñata for myself.